 To complete the color wheel we need to add the tertiary colors.
 The tertiary colors are those which lie in between the primary and secondary colors.
 As you can see on the color wheel, they are a further blending of adjacent colors.

 Adding it all together, we get the complete color wheel.
-The color wheel is the foundation for much of color theory, and you would do well to remember what it looks like and where the colors are in relation to each other.
+The color wheel is the foundation for much of color theory, and memorizing the basic layout of it can help you in trying to pick out pleasing color combinations.